Lightswitch & the HTML Client - what does this mean?

 Lightswitch Recap

-For you to understand the rest of this post it is vital you have a high level understanding of Lightswitch and how it works.
-Lightswitch is a RAPID development platform from Microsoft that makes development of line of business (LOB) apps really easy.
-The team at Microsoft often talk about citizen developers – i.e. people who are not full time developers, but are the “IT guy” in the department or company that need to put together a great looking solution.
-The team also talk about no-code solutions – where you can build great systems without code.
+For you to understand the rest of this post, it is vital that you have a high-level understanding of Lightswitch and how it works.
+Lightswitch is a RAPID development platform from Microsoft that makes development of line-of-business (LOB) apps really easy.
+The team at Microsoft often talks about citizen developers—i.e., people who are not full-time developers but are the “IT guy” in the department or company that need to put together a great-looking solution.
+The team also talks about no-code solutions—where you can build great systems without code.

 Both statements from the team are true and false at the same time.
-Sure your accountant can build a CRM system with no code in Lightswitch, but Lightswitches true value is that it is a professional development tool, and in reality unless it is a really simple solution you will need a touch of code.
+Sure, your accountant can build a CRM system with no code in Lightswitch, but Lightswitch’s true value is that it is a professional development tool.
+In reality, unless it’s a really simple solution, you will need a touch of code.

-What is great is that Lightswitch allows the citizen developer to write a system that can be matured by professional developers later on – it’s power is that it does not lock you into being too simple or too complex a development system.
+What’s great is that Lightswitch allows citizen developers to write a system that can be matured by professional developers later on—its power is that it does not lock you into being too simple or too complex a development system.

-For me the value proposition is that you get REAL rapid development, that citizen developers can put together and extend solutions that are well architected and that when the need is there a professional developer can extend that solution and hand it back over to the citizen developer – it is the circle of Lightswitch.
+For me, the value proposition is that you get real rapid development: citizen developers can put together and extend solutions that are well-architected.
+And when the need arises, a professional developer can extend that solution and hand it back over to the citizen developer—it is the circle of Lightswitch.

 Architecture

-When you craft a (avoiding the development term here on purpose) Lightswitch create a multi-tier architecture, that is either two tier (client & database) or three tier (client, server & database).
-Two tier is really three tier but the server & client are just one package.
+When you craft (avoiding the development term here on purpose) a Lightswitch application, you create a multi-tier architecture, which is either two-tier (client & database) or three-tier (client, server & database).
+Two-tier is really three-tier, but the server & client are just one package.

-The database can be any support by Lightswitch, the middle tier is OData and the front end is Silverlight.
+The database can be any supported by Lightswitch; the middle tier is OData, and the front end is Silverlight.
 The choice of front end has recently hurt Lightswitch because Silverlight is dying.
-However if you step back for a second and think about it Lightswitch provides the easiest and fastest way to build a complete (and I mean complete, authentication, methods, proper designed) OData solution… you could always ignore the client portion and build on top of the OData server.
+However, if you step back for a second and think about it, Lightswitch provides the easiest and fastest way to build a complete (and I mean complete—authentication, methods, proper design) OData solution.
+You could always ignore the client portion and build on top of the OData server.

-The HTML client mode for Lightswitch is a recently announced new feature that allows you to build a client that runs in a browser, and not just Internet Explorer on Windows (Dynamics CRM I am looking at your shameful behaviour) but pretty much any browser, say on an iPad:
+The HTML client mode for Lightswitch is a recently announced new feature that allows you to build a client that runs in a browser—not just Internet Explorer on Windows (Dynamics CRM, I’m looking at your shameful behavior)—but pretty much any browser, say on an iPad:

-This is possible because of two things, the OData server which allows really any technology to connect to it, and the second piece of the Lightswitch system the LSML file.
+This is possible because of two things: the OData server, which allows any technology to connect to it, and the second piece of the Lightswitch system—the LSML file.

-I hope you have never heard of the LSML file, as it is not a nice place to go to – it is a MASSIVE (even simple demo’s I build are thousands of lines) XML file that stores ALL of the Lightswitch system in a “Lightswitch domain language”.
-This enables the team to take that information, parse it and produce output based on it.
-So the concept of producing a parser that creates HTML rather than Silverlight is really simple… just build the parser.
+I hope you’ve never heard of the LSML file, as it is not a nice place to go—it is a MASSIVE (even simple demos I build are thousands of lines) XML file that stores ALL of the Lightswitch system in a “Lightswitch domain language.”
+This enables the team to take that information, parse it, and produce output based on it.
+So the concept of producing a parser that creates HTML rather than Silverlight is really simple: just build the parser.

 What do we know about this HTML client so far?

-- Multiple themes will be supported (their is a dark & a light at least) – thanks to the jQuery Mobile that powers it.
+- Multiple themes will be supported (there is a dark & a light at least)—thanks to the jQuery Mobile that powers it.

 - It follows the true Lightswitch model of being easy to build with no code, but if you need that little extra, the JavaScript can be edited.